 Our office also treats patients with a variety of special health care needs and we recognize that some patients will be best treated in a hospital setting.
 Drs.
 Rubin and Sentelle are board-certified pediatric dentists with hospital privileges at Children’s Medical Center in Plano, thus allowing them to provide this treatment option to our patients.

 Because each child is different, there is no “cookie cutter” method for providing the best dental care.
-At Frisco Kid’s Dentistry, we realize that with each child comes unique opportunities and challenges in how we can best care for your child’s oral health.
+At Lonestar Kid’s Dentistry, we realize that with each child comes unique opportunities and challenges in how we can best care for your child’s oral health.
 Having multiple methods of treatment allows our office to formulate a treatment plan specific to your child’s individual needs.